kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/07_Progress.md

 the user only sees the resulting list once all the data is loaded.
 Until then, the loader icon runs showing the progress, but there's no information about the current state, and what contributors are already loaded.
-However, we could show the intermediate results earlier and display all the contributors after loading the data for each of the repositories:
+We could show the intermediate results earlier and display all the contributors after loading the data for each of the repositories:

 ![](./assets/7-progress/Loading.gif)